Hacks4Snacks/windows-nxlog/README.md

 # Windows NXLog Deployment Guidance
-The purpose of this repository is to provide tools and guidance for a basic implementation of NxLog.
+The purpose of this repository is to provide tools and guidance for a basic implementation of NXLog.

 ## Advisory